Inspiring creativity, innovation and the expression of ideas

 Outside the museum, stroll through the tranquil lawns and the formal garden and patio.
 Look for the magical Vollis Simpson whirligig on the lawn—always a delight!
 If the kids are in tow, they’ll love playing on the lawn or following the winding brick paths that meander through the gardens.

 No evening visit to this area of town is complete without taking the pedestrian walkway leading to Theatre In The Park for a show (check the link for a schedule).
 If you happen to get hungry, cross over Hillsborough St. and enjoy delicious fare at David’s Dumpling and Noodle Bar or The Players' Retreat.
-You can also sip on a cold brew or glass of wine at Liquid State.

 Admission is free.